Find Trade Colleges

 • Production Manager

-In 2016, there was an estimated number of 1,028,700 jobs in the United States for Nursery or Greenhouse Manager.
+There were about 1,028,700 jobs for Nursery or Greenhouse Manager in 2016 (in the United States).
 There is little to no growth in job opportunities for Nursery or Greenhouse Manager.
-The BLS estimates 74,300 yearly job openings in this field.
+Due to new job openings and attrition, there will be an average of 74,300 job openings in this field each year.

 undefined